 The next morning we hiked along the Link River to see more birds and the remnants of the now non-existent Klamath waterfalls.
 There are boulders and small rapids downstream, but a dam built to back up the Link River (flows out of Upper Klamath Lake) covers the old falls.
 As we hiked along the river we saw a mink fishing and spotted many interesting birds, including elegant grebes, white pelicans, rarely seen hooded mergansers, and a young black-crowned night heron.

-Later we headed up Williamson River Canyon to tour the wildlife refuges around Upper Klamath, Lower Klamath, and Tule Lakes – areas that support millions of migrating birds.
-We saw abundant species including cormorants, pelicans, hawks, grebes, egrets, gulls, bald eagles, finches, blackbirds, sandpipers, magpies, herons, snow geese, s Klamath Marsh National Wildlife Refuge, coots, and various ducks – the area is truly birders’ heaven!
+Later we headed up Williamson River Canyon to tour the Klamath Marsh National Wildlife Refuges around Upper Klamath, Lower Klamath, and Tule Lakes.
+These areas support millions of migrating birds.
+We saw abundant species including cormorants, pelicans, hawks, grebes, egrets, gulls, bald eagles, finches, blackbirds, sandpipers, magpies, herons, snow geese, coots, and ducks – the area is truly birders’ heaven!

 On the way to Sheep Ridge – between Lower Klamath and Tule NWRs – we met a coyote intently hunting along the tall marsh grasses.
 We were able to drive up right next to the coyote and take some fantastic close-up photos!
 Later we saw a herd of mule deer grazing along the same route.
 After a short hike up Sheep Ridge we lingered at the stone lookout on top enjoying a panoramic view of the surrounding wetlands.